 Apple’s decision to harden security requirements on macOS was a long-expected move.
 During the first days of the macOS Mojave release — the first macOS with tougher security standards — the users faced a swarm of software conflicts linked with macOS permissions.
 Some have reported their audio apps crashing while attempting to enable microphone access.
 Still, a stronger grip on security turned out to be beneficial for all of us in the long run.

 To save yourself from the misfortune of constantly crashing software, it is recommended that you update all your apps to the latest available versions.
-The good news, it no longer means hours of googling.
-You can use the tool we described above, CleanMyMac X, which has a quick built-in Updater module.
+The good news is that it no longer means hours of googling.
+You can use the tool we described above, CleanMyMac, which has a quick built-in Updater module.

-- Run CleanMyMac X (download it for free here).
+1. Run CleanMyMac (download it for free here).

-- Select the apps you want to update and click Update.
+3. Select apps you’d like to update, and click Update.

 This will reduce the chances of your apps crashing, especially after updating macOS.